springload/aws-ssh/README.md

 ### What it is

 This program goes through all available AWS accounts in parallel and determines

 IP addresses of ec2 instances.
 It also detects so-called "bastion" instances.

+There are the following EC2 instance tags that change behaviour:

-If a bastion instance has tag "Global" with value "yes", "true" or "1", then aws-ssh decides it can be used across multiple VPCs.
+1. (Deprecated) If a bastion instance has tag "Global" with value "yes", "true" or "1", then aws-ssh will use it for all VPCs.
 If there are multiple bastion instances, it chooses the instance that has the most common match in name.
+2. "x-aws-ssh-global" - same as the above
+3. "x-aws-ssh-user" - sets the ssh username in the config.

 Any comments and especially pull requests are highly appreciated.